growan/wca-documents/wca-guidelines-2013.md

 - 2d+) [ADDITION] Date of birth and contact information should be especially secured.
 - 2d++) [RECOMMENDATION] If a third party (e.g. journalist) asks the organisation team to be put in contact with any competitor(s), the competitor(s) should first be asked for consent.
 - 2h+) [CLARIFICATION] Competitors may be barefoot for Solving With Feet.
-- 2j2+) [EXAMPLE] For example, if a competitor is disqualified from an event for failing to show up for the final round, his results from earlier rounds remain valid.
+- 2j2+) [EXAMPLE] For example, if a competitor is disqualified from an event for failing to show up for the final round, her results from earlier rounds remain valid.
 - 2s+) [REMINDER] Special accommodations must be noted in the Delegate Report.